Definition of Road Maintenance:

 Preserving and keeping each type of roadway, roadside, structures as nearly as possible in its original condition as constructed or as subsequently improved and the operation of highway facilities and services to provide satisfactory and safe transportation, is called Road Maintenance or maintenance of highways.

 Road Maintenance Components

 - Bridges maintenance

 - Traffic service

-Pavement maintenance and rehabilitation programs, restore riding quality and maintain the structural integrity of the pavement over its full design life.
+Pavement maintenance and rehabilitation programs restore the riding quality and maintain the structural integrity of the pavement over its full design life.
 Asphalt concrete pavements are subjected to various types of pavement distress or Failure these include:

 i.
 Alligator Cracking: